codith/data_incubator_figures/README.md

 Where needs more Walmarts?
 ======================

-Figures for second-round Data Incubator application
+Figures for the second-round Data Incubator application.